-The SQL ALIAS is used to temporarily rename the table names and column headings.
+The SQL ALIAS is used to rename the table names and column headings temporarily.
 In SQL Server, sometimes column names will not be user-friendly.

-The basic syntax to write Alias Column Names in SQL Server is as shown below:
+The basic syntax to writing Alias Column Names in SQL Server is as shown below:

 -- SQL Server ALIAS Syntax SELECT [Column_Name] AS [Name] FROM [Table_Name] --OR You can Simply Write without using AS Keyword SELECT [Column_Name] [Name] FROM [Table_Name]